Africa Literacy Facts

 • 63% of people have access to “improved” (adequate) water sources.

-• 25 million people are living with HIV/AIDS
+• 23.5 million people are living with HIV.

 Literacy is an essential human right.
-A good quality and basic education equips pupils with literacy skills for life and further learning.
+Quality primary education equips pupils with literacy skills for life and further learning.
 Literate parents are more likely to keep their children healthy and send their children to school.
-Literate people are able to better access other education and employment opportunities; and collectively, literate societies are better geared to meet development challenges.
+Literate people can better access other education and employment opportunities, and collectively, literate societies are better geared to meet development challenges.